donnytian/Npoi.Mapper/README.md

 2. Export objects to Excel file (XLS or XLSX) (inspired by [ExcelMapper](https://github.com/mganss/ExcelMapper))
 3. No code required to map object properties and column headers by default naming convention (see below sectioin)
 4. Support escaping and truncate chars in column header for mapping
-4. Also support explict column mapping with attributes or fluent methods
+4. Also support explicit column mapping with attributes or fluent methods
 5. Support built-in and custom Excel cell format
 6. Support custom object factory injection
 7. Support custom header and cell resolver